Dual Coding With Teachers by Oliver Caviglioli

-Whilst this description may sound basic, the theory itself, unlike a lot of Edu-fads (cough…learning styles…cough) it is backed by plenty of scientific evidence that it actually improves learning.
+Whilst this description may sound basic, the theory itself, unlike a lot of education myths (cough…learning styles…cough) it is backed by plenty of scientific evidence that it actually improves learning.

 There are many forms that the visual element may take, from cartoon strips and diagrams to infographics and timelines.
 Caviglioli’s book explains why and how each can be used and gives examples of their effective application.

 Dual Coding With Teachers is intelligent and beautiful; like a Dolphin in a ballgown.